min2ha/ukwa-site/content/target/68143/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: QUENTIN LETTS: Meet the faint-hearted, Europhile Business Secretary who spoke with Airbus before the company threatened to quit the UK

 Biographical sketch of Business Secretary Greg Clark, who is accused of colluding with the likes of Airbus, whipping up opposition to our departure from the EU’s customs union